chappy84/grumpy-phpunit/dataproviders.markdown

 # Data Providers

-## Why you should use data providers
+## Why You Should Use Data Providers
 One of your main goals should always be to write the bare minimum amount of code in order to solve a particular problem you are facing.
 This is no different when it comes to tests, which are really nothing more than code.